-I’m a 23 year old trying to live a normal young-adult life while battling chronic daily headaches, migraines, narcolepsy, mild POTs, hypermobility EDS and severe food allergies.
-While I have recently been diagnosed with the majority of those conditions, my headache disorder has been my partner in this life for the past decade.
+I’m a 25 year old trying to live a normal young-adult life while battling chronic daily headaches, migraines, narcolepsy, mild POTs, hypermobility EDS and severe food allergies.
+The majority of these diagnoses came later in my life, however, my headache disorder (my most debilitating diagnosis) has been my partner in this life more than a decade.
 What started out as exertion migraines while playing softball/exercising during my youth and teen years later evolved into a daily battle–a headache that was there when I woke up and when I went to sleep.
 A headache that while it isn’t always a high intensity pain every day, it is still present every day.
 It’s gotten to the point where I could not tell someone what “normal” feels like, because I don’t remember what it feels like.
 When people ask “do you have a headache today?” it gets exhausting replying “I have a headache every day.”

 My friends used to joke that I was the “medical marvel” or “medical mystery” of the group.
 Unfortunately, I fit that title.
 Along with my daily headaches, I’ve visited countless ERs for causes doctors never could pin point.
 I’ve had skin, teeth, GI, chest, back, eye, etc issues that take up time I would rather be using to focus on how to fix my headaches.
 I’ve seen every type of doctor their is (pretty much) for a multitude of different issues that seem to occur like clockwork.